georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

 ```

 ### 5. Register the addin
 You need to register your addin by creating a file in your package folder at `inst/rstudio/addins.dcf`.
 It takes just 4 lines to register an addin.
-Do this for each addin that you want to include.
+Do this for each addin that you want to include and show to the user.

 ```
 Name: Create Project  // the name displayed in the drop-down list of addins